andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

 #### Errors
 Errors are 2 types:
-1. syntaxError
+1. syntax Error
 2. Runtime Error

 ##### SyntaxError
  * Missing initializer in const declaration because it is a constant type already mentioned and declared.
  * Identifier 'a' has already been declared.
- * If we are not folloing rules of language, then we got syntax error.
+ * If we are not following rules of language, then we got syntax error.

 ##### Runtime Error
 *  __ReferenceError__